 Fraternities, Sororities, and Independent Living Groups

-MIT recognizes 41 fraternities, sororities, and independent living groups (FSILGs).
+MIT recognizes 43 fraternities, sororities, and independent living groups (FSILGs).
 Of these, 28 are nationally affiliated fraternities and two are local.
 There are five independent living groups, four of which are co-ed and one is for women only.
-All eight sororities are nationally affiliated; six are residential.
+All 10 sororities are nationally affiliated; six are residential.
 Most FSILGs have residential facilities located off campus in Boston, Brookline, or Cambridge, that are owned by the respective organization's house corporation.
-The Interfraternity Council (IFC) acts as the governing body for 26 fraternities, the Panhellenic Association (Panhel) represents seven sororities, the Multicultural Greek Council (MGC) represents three of the multicultural fraternities and sororities, and the Living Group Council (LGC) represents the five independent living groups.
+The Interfraternity Council (IFC) acts as the governing body for 26 fraternities and one sorority, the Panhellenic Association (Panhel) represents seven sororities, the Multicultural Greek Council (MGC) represents four multicultural fraternities and sororities, and the Living Group Council (LGC) represents the five independent living groups.